fommil/fpmortals/manuscript/complete.md

 A> coherence.
 A>
-A> Typeclass coherence also has consequences for typeclass hierarchies: `Monad` A> extends from `Applicative` which forbids some `Applicative` optimisations due to A> the additional laws that are imposed by `Monad`.
-Typeclass coherence has such a A> huge impact that the Scalaz 8 design has abandoned typeclasses inheritance, in A> favour of composition.
+A> Typeclass coherence also has consequences for typeclass hierarchies: `Monad` A> extends `Applicative`, which forbids some `Applicative` optimisations due to the A> additional laws that are imposed by `Monad`.
+A>
+A> Typeclass coherence has such a huge impact that the Scalaz 8 design has A> abandoned typeclasses inheritance, in favour of composition.

+The ADT (`Tip` and `Bin`) permits many invalid trees, so they are `private` and can only be accessed inside `ISet`.
+At the heart of `ISet` is `.insert`, which builds, and there defines what constitutes, a valid tree.

 {lang="text"}
 ~~~~~~~~